shuangsong0110/LDER/README.md

 - PATH_TO_PLINK_SOFTWARE (optional): The path to the plink software.
 If not specified, the function will use the default path (system("which plink"))

 - PATH_TO_PYTHON_SOFTWARE (optional): The path to the python software.
 If not specified, the function will use the default path (system("which python"))

+### Example 2: Use the pre-computed LD information

+The pre-computed LD information of 276,050 UK Biobank European individuals can be downloaded by

+`wget `

 ## Estimation of heritability and inflation factor